limbz-sami/CNN-on-MNIST-data/README.md

 # CNN-on-MNIST-data

-Built and trained CNN model to classify mnist data
+Built and trained CNN model to classify mnist digits and evaluated the model on test data.